Critical care video consults

 Do I need to download an app to use GoodSAM?

-Are critical care video consults available for patients not being transported by STARS?
+Is STARS Virtual Care available for patients not being transported by STARS?

 Who can I contact for more information about this program?